-SMHS: Five cases were reviewed to evaluate whether there was member care coordination between the Plan, the county Mental Health Plan (MHP), and compliance with APL requirements.
+SMHS: Five samples were reviewed to evaluate whether there was member care coordination between the Plan and the county Mental Health Plan (MHP), as well as compliance with APL requirements.

 NSMHS: Five samples were reviewed to evaluate compliance with APL requirements.